realprogrammersusevim/dotfiles/kitty/README.md

 ## What is this?

 [Kitty](https://github.com/kovidgoyal/kitty) is a cross-platform, fast, feature-rich, GPU based terminal.
-This is my config file and color schemes.
+This is my config file and color schemes from the tokyonight.nvim repo.

 ## How can I use it?